mirkhala/install-openshift/docs/azure.md

 ## Step #5: OpenShift Installation

-The last step, will start the installation of OpenShift from the Bastion
+The last step, will start the installation of OpenShift

 ```bash
 $ ./step3_install_openshift.sh